Alcohol and Breastfeeding

 A number of factors affect how much alcohol gets into your breastmilk, including:

-As a general rule, it takes 2 hours for an average woman to get rid of the alcohol from 1 standard alcoholic drink and therefore 4 hours for 2 drinks, 6 hours for 3 drinks and so on.
+As a general rule, it takes 2 hours for an average woman to get rid of the alcohol from 1 standard alcoholic drink and therefore 4 hours for 2 drinks, 6 hours for 3 drinks and soon.
 The time is taken from the start of drinking.
-The Milk Screen Alcohol test can help you with this.

 Only time will reduce the amount of alcohol in the milk in your breasts.